-Rosen, C, Batscha, C, Chase, K, & Mullner, R. The historical development and understanding of the Diagnostic and Statistical Manual of Mental Disorders (DSM) in Encyclopedia of Health Services Research.
+Rosen C, Batscha C, Chase K, & Mullner R. (2009).
+The historical development and understanding of the Diagnostic and Statistical Manual of Mental Disorders (DSM) in Encyclopedia of Health Services Research.
 Sage Publications.

 Keedy SK, Rosen C, Khine T, Rajarethinam R, Janicak PG, Sweeney JA.
+(2008).
 An fMRI study of visual attention and sensorimotor function before and after antipsychotic treatment in first episode schizophrenia.
-Neuroimaging.
-2008, 172, (1): 16-23.
+Neuroimaging 172(1): 16-23.

 Cherise Rosen, PhD

 Director of Behavioral Health Quality Management and Services Outcome Research

 Dr. Cherise Rosen is an Assistant Professor in the Departments of Psychiatry and Public Health at the University of Illinois at Chicago.
 She has served in many leadership positions throughout the years.
 She has been the Director of the Prevention and Recovery in Early Psychosis Program (PREP), the Director of Adult Outpatient Psychiatric Services and is currently the Director of Quality Improvement and Services Outcome Research.

 Dr. Rosen has conducted extensive research on issues involving the symptoms and longitudinal course of psychosis.
 Her research has focused on the phenomenological aspects of psychosis, hallucinations, delusions, metacognition and self-disturbances.
 Much of Dr. Rosen’s research follows mixed-methods research designs to elucidate findings that include the subjective experience.
 Additionally, her research also investigates the underlying epigenetic mechanisms of psychosis.